VirgilSecurity/virgil-sdk-net/Docs/crypto.md

 }
 ```

-You also can generate key pair with encrypted **Private Key**, just passing password to constructor of VirgilKeyPair:
+You also can generate key pair with encrypted **Private Key**, just using one of overloaded constructors

 ```csharp
 var password = Encoding.UTF8.GetBytes("my_password-:)")